On Thursday, Oct. 31, 2019, Joseph Michael DiGiallonardo passed away at the age of 57. Joe was born on Nov. 2, 1961, in Denver, Colo.

 Joe was known best for his generous heart, genuine demeanor, and mischievous sense of humor.
 He is survived by his three children Joseph, Aloura, and Zack, and his one grandchild Damien, who were the light of his life and center of his world.
 He is also survived by his mother Elizabeth Escamilla and her husband Julian, his siblings Luann Spindler (Frank), Sam DiGiallonardo and Tom DiGiallonardo (Fabricia), and 12 nieces and nephews.

+A memorial service and celebration of life were held in early November at St. Elizabeth Seton church chapel in Pleasanton.
 The family suggests making memorial contributions to Open Heart Kitchen at openheartkitchen.org.